bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

 subset of all possible subdomains, or regular expressions, are not supported.

 In case there are multiple credential helpers specified, Bazel will use the most specific match to fetch credentials.
-For example, assuming a user passes
-`--credential_helper=foo --credential_helper=*.example.com=bar --credential_helper=example.com=baz`,
-Bazel will run `baz` to get credentials for `example.com`, `bar` for fetching credentials for `a.example.com` or `x.y.z.example.com`, and `foo` for fetching
+If there is no credential helper matching the remote service, Bazel will not invoke any helpers and send no credentials (i.e., there's no implicit default credential helper).
+For example, assuming a user passes `--credential_helper=foo --credential_helper=*.example.com=bar --credential_helper=example.com=baz`, Bazel will run `baz` to get credentials for `example.com`, `bar` for fetching credentials for `a.example.com` or `x.y.z.example.com`, and `foo` for fetching